grreuze/Utils/Editor/README.md

 Quickly group objects under new empty Parents.
 Select your game objects in the Hierarchy, press Ctrl+G (or Right Click > Group Objects), enter the Parent's name and validate pressing enter.

+##  > HierarchyDisabler
+Enable and Disable items directly from the hierarchy.

 ##  > HierarchyStyle
 Change the color of elements in the Hierarchy and add comments to them.